Advanced Path Tracing#

 This is where our third step comes into play: we need to validate our path against a series of checks.
 We can usually identify three types of checks:

 1. Are path coordinates within the boundary of their respective objects?
-Manytimes, the objects are assumed to be infinitely long.
+Many times, the objects are assumed to be infinitely long.
 Then, a check is performed to verify if the solution was found within the object’s boundaries;

 3. Does any object in the scene obstruct the path?
-Usually, the path is first computed without taking the surrounding objects into account, which produce paths that buildings.
+Usually, the path is first computed without taking the surrounding objects into account, which produce paths that cross buildings.

 A possible implementation of the above rules, applied to the image_method, is provided below.
 A lot of the code is just broadcasting arrays into the right shapes, to benefit from the vectorized computations on arrays, i.e., instead of using slow Python for-loops.